xloem/mecode/README.md

 Installation
 ------------

-*Outdated* The easiest method to install mecode is with pip:
+The easiest method to install mecode is with pip:

 ```bash
 pip install git+https://github.com/rtellez700/mecode.git